ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

 ...
 ```

-Use the eval_reorder.py script to evaluate a image reordering model in the test dataset.
+Use the eval_reorder.py script to evaluate an image reordering model in the test dataset.

 ## Generate Data

-Use the *generate_data.py* script to generate new data for training.
+Use the *generate_data.py* script to generate new data for training or evaluation.
 See Use "run_TEDD1104.py -h" to get a description of all the available parameters.
 Configure the game following [The Configure the game section](#configure-the-game).
 ```
 python generate_data.py \